-We continually seek to grow and develop our supplier base, which we strive to ensure is representative of the diversity our community, our members, and our employees.
+We continually seek to grow and develop our supplier base, which we strive to ensure is representative of the diversity of our community, our members, and our employees.

-We also our proud to be a leader in buying from Rhode Island businesses, as well as supporting regional and national businesses.
+We also are proud to be a leader in buying from Rhode Island businesses, as well as supporting regional and national businesses.
 In fact, 50% of our vendors are local.
 By purchasing local goods and services we put $34 million annually into the state’s economy.
 When we invest locally, the Rhode Island economy improves, and a stronger economy is good for the health of all our communities.

 What we purchase